Understanding Password Encoder in Springboot:

 It is not recommended to use your password as plain text.
-If anyone can hack your Java Web Application Development or database, they will be seeing all your user passwords.
+If anyone can hack the database of your Java Web Application Development, they will be seeing all your user passwords.
 At least your user details should be secured.
 For using Bcrypt in spring boot project, we don’t have to use any library.
-By default, in spring boot developers India, we have a library for Bcrypt.
+By default we have a library for Bcrypt.
 Please refer to the above code.

 Spring JDBC DataSource authentication using Bcrypt

 I am using it here for enabling the JDBC authentication.
 For using the JDBC authentication we need to configure datasoruce instance first and for that, I have autowired it.
 Then I have created a bean of type BCryptPasswordEncoder.

 Then you have to specify this encoder in the JDBC authentication so that spring security will know that the password that it is going to fetch from the database will be in the Bcrypt encoded format.
 Accordingly, it will have to handle this encoded password for authentication.
 Please refer to the below code snippet.

 The above code takes care of the Bcrypt encoding during the login, however, during saving the password into a database, we have to save it in an encrypted format so that it gets securely stored in DB.

 Now what I will do is, I am going to autowire the password Encode class and using this I am going to first encrypt the password that we get from customer and then this will be passed to the User object in our code.
 This is how encryption and encoding can be done.

 Please refer to the above code where the password that we are receiving from the user we are encrypting this and then storing it into a database.